MinsooKim142/Currency-Management-App-iOS/README.md

 <img src="https://user-images.githubusercontent.com/99574068/178652389-e4fa395f-b4e5-4335-ae9f-cefe5eaf4d89.PNG" width=30% height=30%>

-The introductory page introduces my the details of my application and the capabilities of the Currency Management App.
+The introductory page introduces my the details of my application as well as the capabilities of the Currency Management App.